thisistheplace/openwindenergy/INSTALL.md

 ./build-docker.sh
 ```

-This will use a default value (124.2 metres) for the turbine height to tip.
+This will use a default value (124.2 metres) for the turbine height to tip and a default value ( metres) for the turbine blade radius.

 Alternatively, specify the turbine height to tip by adding it to the prompt: